 Each educational session will fall under a category: State of the Waters, Policy/Advocacy/Ethics, Industry & Agriculture, or Contemporary Issues.
 Below, each speaker is listed with their individual topics, as well as what category their talk falls under.

-Keynote speaker + 2:15 – 3 pm session – Contemporary Issues
+Keynote speaker + 2:15 – 2:55 pm: ‘Swimming Inside the Veins of Mother Earth’ – Contemporary Issues

 Heinerth is a Canadian cave diver, underwater explorer, writer, photographer, and film-maker.
 She serves as the inaugural Explorer in Residence for the Royal Canadian Geographical Society.
 Other awards and accolades include induction into the Explorer’s Club and the inaugural class of the Women Diver’s Hall of Fame, the Wyland ICON Award, named a “Living Legend” by Sport Diver Magazine, was selected as “Sea Hero of the Year 2012” by the Scuba Diving Magazine, and was awarded the inaugural Sir Christopher Ondaatje Medal of Exploration.

 In 1998 she was part of the team that made the first 3D map of an underwater cave.
 Heinerth was the first person to dive the ice caves of Antarctica, and has dived deeper into caves than any other woman in history.
 She is an advocate for clean water and understanding fragility of this resource.
 Her interests are varied and she has had her hands on projects of all kinds.
 One such project is “We Are Water,” which explores the fragile relationship between our planet’s endangered freshwater resources, and the ever increasing needs of our expanding population.